-ANALYSIS REFERENCE Proposed NI 93- 102: Derivatives Registration Existing Requirements for Canadian Banks Conclusion CFTC 108CO G20 30 Minister of Finance.
+ANALYSIS REFERENCE Proposed NI 93- 102: Derivatives Registration Existing Requirements for Canadian Banks Conclusion CFTC IOSCO G20 30 Minister of Finance.
 3. Derivatives Chief Risk Officer Sections 16, 18, 29, 30 Risk Appetite Framework The Corporate Governance Guideline requires that each bank establish a risk appetite framework ("RAF") that: • guides risk-taking activities; • sets basic goals, benchmarks, parameters, and limits, and should consider material risks; and • contains certain required elements, including a risk appetite statement, risk limits, and an outline of roles and responsibilities for implementation of the RAF.
 The Corporate Governance Guideline requires that senior management (including the CRO) oversee regular reviews of risk management systems and practices to ensure that they remain appropriate and effective in light of changing circumstances and risks.
 The board should seek assurances from senior management (including the CRO) that risk management controls are operating effectively, and that risk positions are in compliance with the delegated authorities and limits.
 The board should also establish processes to periodically verify the assurances provided to it.
-Risk Committee Substantially equivalent outcome: robust risk management OSFI's risk management standards achieve a substantially equivalent outcome as the CSA's proposed Derivatives Chief Risk Officer requirements.
+Risk Committee The Corporate Governance Guideline directs DSIBs to establish a dedicated risk committee to oversee risk management on Substantially equivalent outcome: robust risk management OSFI's risk management standards achieve a substantially equivalent outcome as the CSA's proposed Derivatives Chief Risk Officer requirements.
 Under CFR Title 17, s.
 23.600, swap dealer obligations include: (i) establish and enforce a risk management program through policies and procedures designed to monitor and manage risks, (ii) establish an independent risk management unit; (iii) provide for quarterly review by senior management and annual review by the governing body of risk tolerance limits and exceptions; (iv) provide senior management and the governing body with quarterly risk exposure reports and on detection of a material change in risk exposure; (v) furnish risk exposure reports to the CFTC; and (vi) review and test the risk management program annually and on any material change in business.
 The CFTC determined that OSFI's risk management standards are generally identical in intent to CFTC requirements by requiring a system of risk management that seeks to ensure that firms are adequately managing the risks of their swaps activities.
-DMI Report: Recommendation 12: DMIs should be required to maintain risk management systems and organization to properly identify and manage their OTC derivatives related business risks.
+On that basis, the CFTC determined that risk management requirements of the OSFI standards are comparable to and DMI Report: Recommendation 12: DMIs should be required to maintain risk management systems and organization to properly identify and manage their OTC derivatives related business risks.
 This recommendation is already addressed in relation to Canadian banks.
 Not required.
-The Corporate Governance Guideline directs DSIBs to establish a dedicated risk committee to oversee risk management on risk management requirements of the OSFI standards are comparable to and